 For induction, most people come to Sydney.
 They have a safety induction, so they understand our expectation and focus in this area, it’s key to taking an ethical approach in business and it helps for them to understand the bigger picture of what we’re trying to achieve.
 They spend time with Dary and Liam getting to know the products – the central figures in the business are very available.

 People in front-line roles know they’re supported and they know who to call when they need help.
 The leaders in the business are very hands-on and travel all over Australia to keep in touch with our teams.It’s lots of little things that make the difference to our culture.
 If we’re all playing our parts in head office, everyone else can focus on serving our customers – because without that, none of us need to be here!

 It’s vital.
 People face challenges in their lives, and they bring their whole selves to work.

 If someone’s going through something, or having a tough time, that’s an issue for us.
 It’s not just a ‘fluffy’ thing– it’s an imperative.
 Being supportive helps us keep our people safe and contributes to a positive culture.
 Many of our people are working around heavy equipment, so if they have a problem we try to find a practical way to help because it makes sense to do so.
 It helps keep them safe and allows them to focus on the job and the customer and that’s good for everyone.
-We have an employee assistance program in place for employees and managers to get practical support if it’s needed.
+We have an employee assistance program in place for employees and managers to get practical support when it’s needed.
 It’s a pragmatic way of supporting people when they have other things going on in their lives that they may not want to talk about or share at work.
 We find that happy people do a good job.
 So we look for people who know what they enjoy doing, and try to find a good match.

 Solution-focused, accepts individual responsibility for their role in servicing the customer in a way that makes them want to come back to Conplant – and, of course, co-operative and flexible to fit with our culture.